FRRouting/frr/doc/developer/workflow.rst

 ``MAJOR.MINOR`` release branch is pulled.
 Depending on the severity of the bugs, bugfix releases may occur sooner.

 Bugfixes are applied to the two most recent releases.
+However, backporting of bug fixes to older than the two most recent releases will not be prevented, if acked under the classical development workflow applying for a pull request.

 Security fixes are backported to all releases less than or equal to at least one year old.
 Security fixes may also be backported to older releases depending on severity.

 Long term support branches ( LTS )
 -----------------------------------------